Wouldn’t it be wonderful to be able to measure the color blue?

 Today this poetic and useful tool, printed by hand in Cyanotype on pure cotton paper is for you, to let you measure every day the blueness of the sky, the sea or the soul, with a variety of fifty shades.

-Available for you in my Etsy shop
+Available for you in my Etsy shop, with or without its own beautiful and simple wooden stand.

 To create a community, based on our daily blue(s) more than on our own profiles, I created a Facebook open group called Explorers of the Blue.
 Please, join and share!
 Explorers of the Blue